 These look like pretty complicated cupcakes, I know.
 “There’s so many components!
 This will be so hard!
 I’ll never make them look like that!”
 Psh.
 It’s just cupcakes.
 They’re gonna taste great no matter what!
 There might seem like there’s a lot of steps, but take them one at a time and have some fun!
 Don’t overthink things.
 And if you don’t get your squiggles just right, think about this: Recipe photos, even mine, only show you the best of the bunch.
 Do you think no one ever makes something that looks kinda funny?
 We don’t post those pictures.
 And, again, it’s cupcakes, we eat the imperfect evidence 😉 This is a fairly foolproof recipe and, unless you catch your cupcakes on fire (unlikely), everything is going to be fine.
 Better than fine – it’s going to be delicious!

-- 1 cup (96g) unsweetened dark cocoa powder (I used Hershey's Special Dark for a rich, dark, chocolaty flavor)
+- 1 cup unsweetened cocoa powder 96 g (I used Hershey's Special Dark for a rich, dark, chocolaty flavor)

 - 2 tsp baking soda

 - 1 tsp baking powder

 - 2 large eggs